Wejo Group Limited (WEJO): Skating on Thin Ice? We Know the Answer

 WEJO’s Market Performance

-WEJO stocks went up by 33.51% for the week, with a monthly drop of -11.93% and a quarterly performance of -12.54%, while its annual performance rate touched -74.60%.
-The volatility ratio for the week stands at 10.22% while the volatility levels for the past 30 days are set at 11.35% for Wejo Group Limited.
-The simple moving average for the period of the last 20 days is 23.95% for WEJO stocks with a simple moving average of -59.06% for the last 200 days.
+WEJO stocks went down by -23.79% for the week, with a monthly drop of -14.21% and a quarterly performance of -57.91%, while its annual performance rate touched -84.14%.
+The volatility ratio for the week stands at 18.99% while the volatility levels for the past 30 days are set at 11.51% for Wejo Group Limited.
+The simple moving average for the period of the last 20 days is -21.79% for WEJO stocks with a simple moving average of -73.74% for the last 200 days.

 Analysts’ Opinion of WEJO